|Monthly Tech-Tip |

-A common surface defect in fired whiteware and porcelain ceramics.
-Fired specks mar an otherwise clean surface.
+A common surface defect in fired whiteware and porcelain ceramics: Fired specks mar an otherwise clean surface.
+Not to be confused with speckle, a term that usually describes when the effect is desired.

 This is normally occurs where materials are contaminated with natural iron minerals (e.g. iron stone concretions) or by iron from the refining process.
 Porcelain manufacturers must be especially careful to avoid this problem.
 One tiny black speck can ruin an entire large fired porcelain item.